Assurance 16 - FY 2022

 Oklahoma Cheyenne and Arapaho Tribes 0

-Oklahoma Citizen Potawatomi Nation 5 Provide energy reduction tips, pamphlets, and devices that can minimize energy consumption.
-Offer utility payment incentives for attending the education
+Oklahoma Citizen Potawatomi Nation 5 Provide energy reduction tips, pamplets, and devices that can minimize energy consumption.
+Offer utility payment incentives for attending

 Oklahoma Comanche Nation of Oklahoma 0